akson-ai/akson/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/akson-ai/akson)

 Akson is an open-source platform for building and running AI assistants.
-The system combines an API, web interface, and command-line tool to build and manage AI-driven agents.
+The system combines an API, web interface, and command-line tool to build and manage AI-driven assistants.
 The platform is modular and extensible, enabling customization and rapid iteration.

 > ⚠️ **Early Development Notice**